 Grant’s bill began in 2016 with a full court press online.
 He connected with Florida-based media and political consultant Kevin Cate, a 2005 Auburn grad who despite working mostly for Democrats was more than willing to partner with Auburn Caucus Republicans to help the ol’ alma mater.

-The website Cate created to build support for the bill (www.iwantmyfloridaauburnplate.com) quickly logged thousands of hits and secured more than 4,000 of what essentially amounts to pledges (all from Florida IP addresses) to preorder the tag if it enters production.
+The website Cate created to build support for the bill (www.iwantmyfloridaauburnplate.com) quickly logged thousands of hits and secured more than 4,000 of what essentially amounts to pledges (all from Florida IP addresses) to preorder the tag.

 Cate keeps those registered with the site up to speed on the bill’s progress via email.
 Last Wednesday, he sent the results of the Transportation & Tourism Appropriations Subcommittee meeting.
 Of course, that included news of Fant’s objection.